MicrosoftDocs/power-platform/power-platform/admin/security/overview.md

 - Geolocation is enabled or disabled explicitly by the user.
 If enabled, geolocation data is not saved on the device and is not shared with Microsoft.
 - Notifications are enabled or disabled explicitly by the user.
 If enabled, Android and iOS do not support geographic data residency requirements for notifications.

 Data encryption can be enhanced by applying file-level encryption via Microsoft Intune, a software service that provides mobile device and application management.
 All three platforms for which the Power Platform Mobile apps are available support Intune.
 With Intune enabled and configured, data on the mobile device is encrypted, and the Power Platform application itself cannot be installed on an SD card.
 Learn more about [Microsoft Intune](https://www.microsoft.com/cloud-platform/microsoft-intune).
-The Windows app also supports [Windows Information Protection (WIP)](https://docs.microsoft.com/en-us/windows/security/information-protection/windows-information-protection/protect-enterprise-data-using-wip).
+The Windows app also supports [Windows Information Protection (WIP)](/windows/security/information-protection/windows-information-protection/protect-enterprise-data-using-wip).

-In order to implement SSO, some secured storage values related to the token-based authentication are available for other Microsoft 1st party apps (such as Microsoft Authenticator) and are managed by the Azure Active Directory Authentication Library (ADAL) SDK.
+In order to implement SSO, some secured storage values related to the token-based authentication are available for other Microsoft apps (such as Microsoft Authenticator) and are managed by the Azure Active Directory Authentication Library (ADAL) SDK.

 Mobile cached data is deleted when the app is removed, when the user signs out of the Power Platform service for Mobile, or when the user fails to sign in (such as after a token expiration event or password change).
 The data cache includes dashboards and reports previously accessed from the Power Platform Mobile app.

 The Power Platform Mobile services do not access other application folders or files on the device.

-### See also

-[Add related articles]